Education

 Biography

-I am currently an ARC Future Fellow, Deputy Head of School and the Director of Research.
-My research area is environmental microbiology.
-I specialise in Antarctic soil biodiversity and perform discovery-based and applied research.
-I am passionate about integrating single cell technologies with innovative cultivation methods and genomics to the uncover the diversity and functional capacity of uncharacterised soil microbiomes.
-By doing so, my team recently discovered a novel carbon fixation process where cold adapted bacteria literally ‘live on air’.
+I am currently the Associate Dean Research in the Faculty of Science.
+Previously, I was Deputy Head of School and the Director of Research in the School of Biotechnology and Biomolecular Sciences.
+My research area is environmental microbiology and I specialise in uncovering Antarctica's soil biodiversity by performing discovery-based and applied research.
+I am passionate about integrating 'omics' with innovative cultivation methods to the isolate and describe the diversity and functional capacity of 'extreme' microbial communities.
+By doing so, my team discovered a previously overlooked carbon fixation process where bacteria literally ‘live on thin air’.
 We coined this microbial-based process ‘atmospheric chemosynthesis’ and published these findings in the prestigious journal Nature.
-My team also works on using microbes as indicators of soil health, for the assessment of ecosystem recovery during bioremediation and for developeming site-specific ecotoxicity assessments.
-My future goals are to continue to challenge our understanding of the nutritional limits required for life, while training the next generation of confident scientists.
+My team also works on using microbes as indicators of soil health, for the assessment of ecosystem recovery during bioremediation and for developing site-specific ecotoxicity assessments.
+My future goals are to continue to challenge our understanding of the nutritional limits and the boundaries of life, while training the next generation of confident scientists.

-I am a supportive, approachable superviser with my team being comprised of a high number of PhD and Honours students
+I am a supportive, approachable supervisor with my team being comprised of a high number of PhD and Honours students

 Leadership and Service